-We manage two permanent capital vehicles, both of which are BDCs, as well as long-dated private funds and SMAs.
-Our focus on senior secured credit, combined with the permanent and long-dated nature of our vehicles, generally leads to predictable management fee and incentive fee income.
-Our year over year AUM growth as of December 31, 2015 was 30%, and our compounded annual growth rate of AUM from December 31, 2010 through December 31, 2015 was 37%, which have been driven in large part by the growth in our permanent capital vehicles.
+We manage two permanent capital vehicles, both of which are BDCs, as well as long-dated private funds and SMAs, with a primary focus on senior secured credit.
+As of December 31, 2016, we had over \$5.3 billion of AUM in two business development companies, MCC and SIC, as well as private investment vehicles.
+Our year over year AUM growth as of December 31, 2016 was 12% and was driven by the growth in our long-dated private funds and SMAs.
+Our compounded annual AUM growth rate from December 31, 2010 through December 31, 2016 was 32%, and our compounded annual Fee Earning AUM growth rate was 23%, which have both been driven in large part by the growth in our permanent capital vehicles.
+Since September 2015, we received over \$1.5 billion of new institutional capital commitments, bringing AUM to over \$5.3 billion.
+Typically the investment periods of our institutional commitments range from 18 to 24 months and we expect our Fee Earning AUM to increase as capital commitments included in AUM are invested.